tetsuo/tetsuo.github.io/articles/mailroom-i.md

 #### Why not an `AFTER` trigger?

 While it may seem logical to create the token _after_ confirming the account's existence (since the token depends on the account), this approach has a critical flaw: if the token insertion fails, you could end up with an account that lacks a corresponding activation token, breaking downstream processes.

-To ensure **atomicity**, we use a `BEFORE` trigger, which rolls back the **entire transaction** if any part of it fails.
+The `BEFORE` trigger ensures that token creation and account insertion are part of the same transaction, guaranteeing consistency.
+If token creation fails, the entire transaction rolls back, preventing the system from entering an invalid state.

 This is why the `DEFERRABLE INITIALLY DEFERRED` constraint is applied to the `tokens` table.
 It allows a token to be inserted even before the associated account is created, provided both operations occur within the same transaction.